wisdomrider/SpeakOut/README.md

    ## https://github.com/wisdomrider/SpeakOutWeb

-## Follow the instructions on how to commit on respective repos
+## Follow the instructions on how to contribute on respective repos